CaNS-World/CaNS/README.md

 ### Running the code

 Run the executable with `mpirun` with a number of tasks and shared threads complying to what has been set in the input file `setup.h90`.
-Data will be written by defailt in a folder named `data`, which must be located where the executable is run.
+Data will be written by default in a folder named `data`, which must be located where the executable is run.

 ## Notes